 “Cameron seems to be under the misconception that just because he doesn’t use the male gaze to objectify Sarah … he’s flying the flag for feminism, but when it comes down to it it’s never actually Sarah saving the day.”

 “Never” is really strong wording in that the writer seems to be ignoring that it is “damsel in distress” Sarah who ends up killing the Terminator in the first film.
-I’ve shared before that the female lead doesn’t always have to “save the day” in order to be strong, but the film doesn’t even lean on that.
+I’ve shared in my Notorious piece that the female lead doesn’t always have to “save the day” in order to be strong, but the film doesn’t even lean on that.
 Sarah doesn’t just survive the Terminator–she defeats him.
 Sarah also plays a huge part in the second film redirecting the attention to not just surviving the attacks of the Terminator but actively eliminating the threat by destroying Skynet, the corporation responsible for the rise of the machines.

 And we’ll hit the “male gaze” talking point in the next section.